 One of the biggest victories for me in the entire effort to resist UVM’s efforts to remove me from teaching was to receive such tremendous support from so many people everywhere — both in and around Vermont and from around the world.
 Without the generous support from hundreds of students, teachers and others concerned about academic freedom of “provocative” professors who won’t toe the line of powerful tenured faculty, I would have been unable to carry on my fight.
 I would like to thank everybody for their generous donations (to help cover costs of my Supreme Court appeal), and for the emotional and intellectual support given to me while on this journey to right an obvious wrong.
 Fighting is winning!

 On the issue of arrogance, the department of economics, for example, had for over five years prevented me from attending monthly department meetings and annual retreats (and from being on a department email list), until I discovered there was no rule allowing for this treatment.
 I was a full-time faculty member who was teaching twice the load of any other faculty (over 3,000 students during the time I was at UVM, 2009-2017) and yet I was not considered a “regular” member of the department, in the Chair’s words in response to my polite request to be allowed to attend in 2010.
 Finally, after insisting, the department’s old guard relented, but not until 2015.
-But I was then kicked out based on false claims of “poor” teaching in 2016 at my reappointment review.
+But I was then kicked out based on what I feel I proved were false claims of “poor” teaching when I was reviewed in 2016 for reappointment.

 What is Next?